How to identify a cyber-attack

 If you receive a suspected vishing call, you can report it to:

 It’s likely that your firm will suffer a data breach at some point.
-There are steps you can take to defend against this.
+There are steps you can take to prevent a data breach.

 Causes of a data breach